 by Dave Ramsey

-The Total Money Makeover lays out Ramsey’s 7 Baby Steps to financial freedom and gives you a framework to pay off your debt, save money and achieve financial peace in your life!
-This book is a must-read!
+The Total Money Makeover lays out Ramsey’s 7 Baby Steps to financial freedom and gives you a framework to pay off your debt, save money, and achieve financial peace in your life.

 by Dave Ramsey & Rachel Cruze

-I thought it important to include this book in the list as well because as you are learning how to re-train your own brain in how you think about money, it’s also very important to learn helpful and positive tips on how to teach our kids about money as well!
+As you are learning how to re-train your own brain in how you think about money, it’s also important to learn helpful and positive tips on how to teach our kids about money.

-So many of us are brought up with warped views on money and once we learn how to shift our money mindsets the next step is to be sure we don’t plague our children with the very same limiting beliefs!
-Smart Money Smart Kids offers many suggestions and solutions on common money issues surrounding adolescents: how to save money, buying their first car, and even how to put them through college without taking out student loans!
-If you are a parent, you need to read this!
+Smart Money Smart Kids offers many suggestions and solutions to common money issues surrounding adolescents: how to save money, buy their first car, and even how to put them through college without taking out student loans.
+If you are a parent, you need to read this.